LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/meta_predicate_1.rst

    meta_predicate([Module:Template, ...])

 Declares :term:`meta-predicates <meta-predicate>`, i.e., predicates that
-have arguments that will be called as goals.
-An argument may also be a :term:`closure` instead of a goal if the meta-predicate uses the :ref:`methods_call_N` Logtalk built-in methods to construct and call the actual goal from the closure and the additional arguments.
+have arguments interpreted as goals, arguments interpreted as :term:`closures <closure>` used to construct goals, or arguments with sub-terms that will be interpreted as goals or closures.
+Meta-arguments are always called in the meta-predicate
+:term:`calling context <predicate calling context>`, not in the meta-predicate :term:`definition context <predicate definition context>`.

 Meta-arguments which are goals are represented by the integer ``0``.
-Meta-arguments which are closures are represented by a positive integer, ``N``, representing the number of additional arguments that will be appended to the closure in order to construct the corresponding meta-call.
+Meta-arguments which are closures are represented by a positive integer, ``N``, representing the number of additional arguments that will be appended to the closure in order to construct the corresponding goal (typically by calling the :ref:`methods_call_N` built-in method).
+Meta-arguments with sub-terms that will be interpreted as goals or closures are represented by ``::``.
 Meta-arguments that will be called using the ``bagof/3`` or ``setof/3`` predicates and that can thus be existentially-qualified are represented by the atom ``^``.
 Normal arguments are represented by the atom ``*``.
-Meta-arguments are always called in the meta-predicate :term:`calling context <predicate calling context>`, not in the meta-predicate :term:`definition context <predicate definition context>`.

 Logtalk allows the use of this directive to override the original meta-predicate directive.
 This is sometimes necessary when calling